PuspaKamalOli/RagAndAgent/README.md

 API Key Errors

-Ensure all required keys are in .env (see Setup).
+Verify .env contains all required keys (see Installation).
-If keys are missing, obtain them from:
+Obtain keys from:
-Google Cloud Console (for GOOGLE_API_KEY)
+Google Cloud Console (GOOGLE_API_KEY)
-Groq Console (for GROQ_API_KEY)
+Groq Console (GROQ_API_KEY)
-LangSmith Dashboard (for LANGSMITH_API_KEY, LANGCHAIN_API_KEY)
+LangSmith Dashboard (LANGSMITH_API_KEY, LANGCHAIN_API_KEY)

 Contributing

-Fork the repository and create a pull request with your changes.
+Fork the repository and submit pull requests.
-Ensure code follows PEP 8 style guidelines.
+Follow PEP 8 style guidelines.
-Add tests for new features.
+Add tests for new features or scripts.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for details (if applicable).
+See the LICENSE file for details (if included).
 Acknowledgments

-Built with LangChain, Phidata, Streamlit, and FastAPI.
+LangChain for text processing and RAG pipelines.
+Phidata for multimodal agent framework.
+Streamlit and FastAPI for web and API interfaces.
-Thanks to Groq, Ollama, and Google for providing AI models and APIs.
+Groq, Ollama, and Google for AI models.
+HuggingFace for embeddings.
+Speechocean762 dataset for inspiration (not used directly).

+Contact
+For issues or suggestions, open an issue on GitHub or contact <your-email> (replace with your email).